GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-03_datetime.md

 ```
 ## [1] "2014-01-01 13:30:35 CET"
 ```
-For an overview of the formatting syntax see the help pages of the `strptime` function which handles the conversion.
+For an overview of the formatting syntax, see the help pages of the `strptime` function, which handles the conversion.
 The latter function can also be used directly for converting character information to POSIXlt:

 ```r